Note: We updated this article to provide fresh insights on how to improve your share of voice (SOV) in 2023.

 Marketers leverage many different channels, so there’s no shortage of campaigns to track and metrics to measure.
 But as marketers, we also need to step back and ask, “what goals are we achieving?” with our marketing campaigns.
 Brand leadership is such a goal.
 Are we a leading brand in our space?
 And how do we even measure that?

 The metric you’re looking for is share of voice.
 Share of voice is a great way to capture a high-level look at how well your marketing is fueling brand reach.

-Many brands don’t know how to measure this or understand why it matters.
-In this article, you’ll learn what share of voice is, why it’s important and how to increase it.
+Many brands don’t know how to measure share of voice or understand why it matters.

 How do you compare to other companies in your industry?
 Looking at your share of voice gives you an idea of how you stack up against big brands in your space.
 Since users can constantly access new content online, it’s critical to keep track of how you compare to other companies.

 You can track the success of recently launched marketing efforts by keeping a close eye on your impact throughout campaigns.
 Are more people talking about your brand?
 Is your audience engaging with and sharing your content?
 You can find out by taking a closer look at your share of voice.

 With insight into your share of voice, you can set better goals for future marketing campaigns and improve your results.
 That way, you can ensure that your marketing budget lands in the right place.